isomerpages/ura-lkywcp/_apply/3-evaluations.md

 #### **Announcement & award**

-The results will be announced via a dedicated media conference held in Singapore[^1].
+The results will be announced via a dedicated media conference held in Singapore.
 The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture and Prize Forum respectively, key highlights of [World Cities Summit](https://www.worldcitiessummit.com.sg) in Singapore.

 #### **Questions?**

 - [Frequently Asked Questions](/faq/)
 - [Contact us](/feedback/)

----

-[^1]: Due to the COVID-19 pandemic, the announcement of the 2020 Prize may adopt a different format.